 We began commercial sales of t:slim in the third quarter of 2012.
-Although we have a very limited operating history, there has been and there may continue to be meaningful variability in our operating results among quarters, as well as within each quarter.
+There has been and may continue to be meaningful variability in our operating results from quarter to quarter, as well as within each quarter.
 Our operating results, and the variability of these operating results, will be affected by numerous factors, including:

-- our ability to increase sales of t:slim and to commercialize and sell our future products, and the number of our products sold in each quarter; - acceptance of our products by people with insulin-dependent diabetes, their caregivers, healthcare providers and third-party payors; - the pricing of our products and competitive products, and the effect of third-party coverage and reimbursement policies; - our ability to establish and grow an effective sales and marketing infrastructure; - the amount of, and the timing of the payment for, insurance deductibles required to be paid by our customers and potential customers under their existing insurance plans; - interruption in the manufacturing or distribution of our products; - our ability to manufacture products that meet quality and reliability requirements; - seasonality and other factors affecting the timing of purchases of our products; - timing of new product offerings, acquisitions, licenses or other significant events by us or our competitors; - results of clinical research and trials on our existing and future products; - the ability of our suppliers to timely provide us with an adequate supply of components that meet our requirements; - regulatory clearance or approvals affecting our products or those of our competitors; and - the timing of revenue recognition associated with our product sales pursuant to applicable accounting standards.
+• our ability to increase sales of t:slim and to commercialize and sell our future products, and the number of our products sold in each quarter;

+- acceptance of our products by people with insulin-dependent diabetes, their caregivers, healthcare providers and third-party payors; - the pricing of our products and competitive products, including the use of discounts, rebates or other financial incentives by our competitors; - the effect of third-party coverage and reimbursement policies; - our ability to establish and grow an effective sales and marketing infrastructure; - the amount of, and the timing of the payment for, insurance deductibles required to be paid by our customers and potential customers under their existing insurance plans; - interruption in the manufacturing or distribution of our products; - our ability to manufacture products that meet quality and reliability requirements; - seasonality and other factors affecting the timing of purchases of our products; - timing of new product offerings, acquisitions, licenses or other significant events by us or our competitors; - results of clinical research and trials on our existing and future products; - the ability of our suppliers to timely provide us with an adequate supply of components that meet our requirements; - regulatory clearance or approvals affecting our products or those of our competitors; and - the timing of revenue recognition associated with our product sales pursuant to applicable accounting standards.

 As a result of our limited operating history, and due to the complexities of the industry in which we operate, it will be difficult for us to forecast demand for our current or future products with any degree of certainty, which means it will be difficult for us to forecast our sales.
 In addition, we will be significantly increasing our operating expenses as we expand our business.
-Accordingly, we may experience substantial variability in our operating results from quarter to quarter, including unanticipated quarterly losses.
-If our quarterly or annual operating results fall below the expectations of investors or securities analysts, the price of our common stock could decline substantially.
-Furthermore, any quarterly or annual fluctuations in our operating results may, in turn, cause the price of our common stock to fluctuate substantially.
+Accordingly, we may experience substantial variability in our operating results from quarter to quarter, including anticipated or unanticipated quarterly losses.
+If our quarterly or annual operating results fall below the expectation of investors or securities analysts, the price of our common stock could decline substantially.
+Further, any quarterly or annual fluctuations in our operating results may, in turn, cause the price of our common stock to fluctuate substantially.
 We believe that quarterly comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of our future performance.